Denver Dog Bite Lawyers

 - Requiring that the dog wear a special brightly colored collar when outside

-Violation of any of these restrictions can be considered grounds for gross negligence on the part of the dog owner.
+Violation of any of these restrictions can be considered grounds for gross negligence on the part of the dog owner and can allow a victim to pursue economic and non-economic damages in a claim.

 Dog bite law is complex, but if you have an experienced dog bite attorney on your side, you have the potential to recover everything available to you under the law.
 If you’ve been disfigured or otherwise injured by a vicious dog, you have the right to seek damages from its owner.
 Mr. Tenge will fight aggressively to help you recover the compensation you deserve.

-Please contact the Tenge Law Firm, LLC using the form at the bottom of the page or call (303) 665-2929 today schedule a free dog bite consultation.
-Todd Tenge serves clients in Boulder, Denver, and Fort Collins, Colorado.
+Please contact the Tenge Law Firm, LLC using the form at the bottom of the page or call (303) 502-5587 today schedule a free dog bite consultation.

 “I could tell he had decades of experience in cases like mine, which gave me a lot of comfort during such a stressful time.”